Tessil/hat-trie/README.md

 ### Hash function

 To avoid dependencies, the default hash function is a simple [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1a_hash) hash function.
 If you can, I recommend to use something like [CityHash](https://github.com/google/cityhash), MurmurHash, [FarmHash](https://github.com/google/farmhash), ... for better performances.
+On the tests I did, CityHash64 offers a ~20% improvement on reads compared to FNV-1a.

 ```c++